History

 2013

-- Announces merger with Chuo Denki Kogyo Co., Ltd.
+- Announced merger with Chuo Denki Kogyo Co., Ltd.

-- ■ Acquires manganese mining interests in South Africa
+- ■Acquired manganese mining interests in South Africa

 -